-The ordaining clause of all ordinances adopted by the council shall be, "The Council of the City of Monterey does ordain as follows:".
-The ordaining clause of all ordinances passed by the vote of the electors of the city, through the exercise of the initiative shall be, "The People of the City of Monterey do ordain as follows:".
+The ordaining clause of all ordinances adopted by the Council shall be, "The Council of the City of Monterey does ordain as follows:" The ordaining clause of all ordinances passed by the vote of the electors of the city, through the exercise of the initiative shall be, "The People of the City of Monterey do ordain as follows:"

-No ordinance shall be passed by the council on the day of its. introduction, or within five (5) days thereafter, or at anytime other than a regular or adjourned regular meeting, or until its publication at least once in the official newspaper of the city at least three (3) days before its adoption.
-In the case of an ordinance being amended before its final adoption, and after its publication, it shall in like manner be republished in full as amended, at least one day before its adoption, as made for the correction of clerical errors or omissions of form only, then such ordinance need not be republished.
-Each ordinance shall be read in full at a regular or adjourned regular meeting of the council at least once prior to its adoption.
-An ordinance once read at a regular or adjourned meeting need not be reread prior to its adoption, only the amended portions must be read.
-The council may, on affirmative vote of four of its members, waive the reading of any ordinance, except emergency ordinances, either in whole or in part.
+No ordinance shall be passed by the Council on the day of its introduction, or within five (5) days thereafter, or at anytime other than a regular or adjourned regular meeting, or until its publication at least once in the official newspaper of the City at least three (3) days before its adoption.
+In the case of an ordinance being amended before its adoption, as amended, provided however, that where such amendment is made for the correction of clerical errors or omissions of form only, then such ordinance need not be republished.
+Each ordinance shall be read in full at a regular or adjourned regular meeting of the Council at least once prior to its adoption.
+An ordinance once read at a regular or adjourned regular meeting need not be reread prior to its adoption, only the amended portions must be read.

+The Council may, on affirmative vote of four (4) of its members, waive the reading of any ordinance, except emergency ordinances, either in whole or in part.